Planet-warming emissions dropped when companies had to report them. EPA wants to end that

 Research strongly links poor air quality to diseases like asthma and heart disease, with a slightly less established link to cancer.
 Near polluting industries, experts say what’s often lacking is either enough data in specific locations or the will to investigate the health toll.

-Indiana says it “maintains a robust statewide monitoring and assessment program for air, land and water,” but Brockman and others in this part of the state aren’t satisfied.
-They’re installing their own air and water quality monitors.
+Indiana says it “maintains a robust statewide monitoring and assessment program for air, land and water,” but Brockman and others in this part of the state aren't satisfied.
+She and other members of local advocacy groups Southwestern Indiana Citizens for Quality of Life and Valley Watch install and maintain their own air and water quality monitors.
 It’s a full-time job to keep the network of monitors up and running, fighting spotty Wi-Fi and connectivity issues.

 Fighting industry is a sensitive subject, Brockman added.
 Many families depend on jobs at coal-fired power plants, and poverty is real.
 She keeps snacks in her desk for the kids who haven’t eaten breakfast.